 Beanstalk, supporting children to improve their reading.
 Volunteers support children with their reading to build their confidence through focusing on their individual interests.

 Laptops for all looked after children in year 10 and 11.
 Each autumn term, we give 14 and 15 year olds a new laptop as they enter year 10 which is theirs to keep.
 We prioritise this age group as they need access to a computer to support their education as they approach the last 2 years at high school.

 National advice and guidance on using Pupil Premium Plus (486kb pdf)

 We offer support and guidance for parents of previously looked after children.
 This includes children who've been adopted, have a special guardianship order or a child arrangement order.

 Videos on building resilience and strengthening relationships through play

-Our educational psychology team is aiming to upload weekly videos to YouTube for carers around building resilience and strengthening relationships through play.
+View our videos for carers around building resilience and strengthening relationships through play.

 'We Care' - a film that gives a voice to Rochdale's cared for children

 We sometimes hear from our Cared for Children that they are being bullied, stereotyped or don’t get their voices heard.
 To answer these criticisms, we turned to our own Rochdale Cared for Children and asked them to tell us a little bit about their stories.